gosling-lang/gosling-docs/Documentation.md

 ## Zooming and Panning
 [source code](https://github.com/sehilyi/geminid/blob/00a7b5c6a95528dbabdb2444ef469a1448689d3b/src/core/geminid.schema.ts#L7)

-Each visualization created by Geminid, by default, supports the Zooming and Panning interaction.
+Each visualization in Geminid, by default, supports the Zooming and Panning interaction.
 Users can zoom in/out a visualization using the scrolling up/down actions.
 Users can pan by clicking on the visualization and then drag it in the desired direction.